Introduction

 Sharing home with son-in-law

-Robert and Mary’s daughter, Florence, married Alfred Stanley Woodvine Willmott, a car mechanic, in 1915 and moved into her parents’ home.
-He was still there in June 1921.
+Robert and Mary’s daughter, Florence, married Alfred Stanley Woodvine Willmott, a car mechanic, in 1915, and he moved into her parents’ home.
+He was still living there in June 1921.

 Their other daughter, Eva Emily, married Bertie Grenville Livingstone Rendell, an aircraft fitter at Petters, in 1922.